Audio power amplifier: History

-The audio amplifier was invented around 1912 by Lee de Forest, made possible by his invention of the first practical amplifying electrical component, the triode vacuum tube (or "valve" in British English) in 1907.
+The audio amplifier was invented around 1912 by Lee de Forest.
+This was made possible by his invention of the first practical amplifying electrical component, the triode vacuum tube (or "valve" in British English) in 1907.
 The triode was a three-terminal device with a control grid that can modulate the flow of electrons from the filament to the plate.
 The triode vacuum amplifier was used to make the first AM radio.
 Early audio power amplifiers were based on vacuum tubes and some of these achieved notably high audio quality (e.g., the Williamson amplifier of 1947–9).

 Audio power amplifiers based on transistors became practical with the wide availability of inexpensive transistors in the late 1960s.
 Since the 1970s, most modern audio amplifiers are based on solid-state transistors, especially the bipolar junction transistor (BJT) and the metal–oxide–semiconductor field-effect transistor (MOSFET).
 Transistor-based amplifiers are lighter in weight, more reliable and require less maintenance than tube amplifiers.

-The MOSFET, invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959, was adapted into a power MOSFET for audio by Jun-ichi Nishizawa at Tohoku University in 1974.
+The MOSFET was invented at Bell Labs between 1955 and 1960. was adapted into a power MOSFET for audio by Jun-ichi Nishizawa at Tohoku University in 1974.
 Power MOSFETs were soon manufactured by Yamaha for their hi-fi audio amplifiers.
 JVC, Pioneer Corporation, Sony and Toshiba also began manufacturing amplifiers with power MOSFETs in 1974.
 In 1977, Hitachi introduced the LDMOS (lateral diffused MOS), a type of power MOSFET.
 Hitachi was the only LDMOS manufacturer between 1977 and 1983, during which time LDMOS was used in audio power amplifiers from manufacturers such as HH Electronics (V-series) and Ashly Audio, and were used for music and public address systems.
 Class-D amplifiers became successful in the mid-1980s when low-cost, fast-switching MOSFETs were made available.
 Many transistor amps use MOSFET devices in their power sections, because their distortion curve is more tube-like.

 In the 2010s, there are still audio enthusiasts, musicians (particularly electric guitarists, electric bassists, Hammond organ players and Fender Rhodes electric piano players, among others), audio engineers and music producers who prefer tube-based amplifiers, and what is perceived as a "warmer" tube sound.